JoseH-Git/python-challenge/README.md

 ![image](https://user-images.githubusercontent.com/80076539/114471601-843ee680-9bb6-11eb-9a1d-aceb41e7f585.png)

-In addition, this script print the analysis to the terminal and export a text file with the results.
+In addition, this script prints the analysis to the terminal and export a text file with the results.

 **PyPoll**